-The mysterious Southern Cheese Roll... a local tradition and delicacy that is a must try for any traveler to Southland.
+The infamous Southern Cheese Roll... a local tradition and delicacy that is a must try for any traveler to Southland.

 Like the historic tiffs over Pavlova, Russell Crowe, Marmite and more, the origin story of the cheese roll can also be well debated.
 Truth be told, no one really knows how the cheese roll came about, but we're convinced the best cheese rolls are found in Southland!